Graphegon/CoinBLAS/README.md

 requirements to load all of November 2020 is 16GB of RAM, easily done on relatively modest laptop hardware.

-Once you've loaded the data, CoinBLAS stores the graphs as SuiteSparse binary files.
-At the moment there are 3 files per block, so a full graph load will save 1.5M files.
-The directory layout is partitioned 256 ways on last two hex characters of the block's hash.

 # Intro

 The next couple of sections serve as an introduction to Graph